fhiso/legacy-format/serialisation.md

 better able to determine whether the *calendar escape* is really a *permitted escape*.

-An *escape sequence* with any other *escape type* is a *permitted escape*.
+An *escape sequence* with any other *escape type* is not a *permitted escape*.

-{.note}  This means unknown *escape type* are accepted, preserved as part of the *payload* of the *structure* assuming the *structure* allows arbitrary content in its *payload*, and re-exported as an *escape sequence*.
-This behaviour is intended to maximise compatibility with future versions of ELF.
-Again, *schema-aware* applications are better able to determine whether this is the right behaviour for a given *escape type*.

-{.ednote} Revisit this, and either merge the paragraphs about `D` *escape sequences* and other *escape sequences*, or have them say different things.
+{.note}  This means that when a *non-schema-aware* application encounters a *escape sequence* which is not defined in ELF 1.0, it treats the *structure* containing it as a *non-conformant structure* and *must* either issue a warning or terminate processing.
+This behaviour has been chosen because *escape sequences* are intended to be used in ELF to represent processing instructions that need handling in the serialisation layer.
+This is how *escape sequences* were originally used in GEDCOM and is true of *Unicode escapes* in ELF.
+Calendar escapes do not conform to this model, as they are interpreted by the data model.
+It is FHISO's current intention not to make further use of data model *escape sequences* and eventually to *deprecate* calendar escapes.
+If a future version of ELF does introduce further *escape sequences* which need handling in the data model, they will not be backwards compatible with *non-schema-aware* ELF 1.0 applications.

 #### Merging continuation lines                                 {#merge-conts}

-A *substructure* identified as a *continuation line* is called a **continuation substructure**.
-In a *schema-aware* application, *continuation substructures* are identified as described in [ELF Schemas]; in other applications, *continuation substructures* are identified by searching the list of *substructures* for those with a *tag* `CONT` or `CONC`.
+*Substructures* with a *tag* of `CONC` or `CONT` are called a **continuation substructures**.
+They correspond to *continuation lines*.

+{.note}  In a *schema-aware* application, the current *structure* has been converted into a *typed structure* at the point when continuation lines are merged as per this section, however their *substructures* have not yet been converted.
+Therefore, *continuation substructures* can be identified by their *tag*, even in *schema-aware* applications.

 A *continuation substructure* is a *malformed structure* if it has a *cross-reference identifier*, or has a non-empty list of